-4170 REPORTING: INTERNAL USER REPORT
+4170 REPORTING: INTERNAL USER REPORT^{3,4}

-- Unless an internal user report conforms to the recommendation for an external user report, an internal user report should contain a proviso that it is not to be given to an external user or to be used in a court proceeding.
-[Effective January 1, 2004] - For the purpose of determining whether the actuary is following standards, an internal user report continues to be an internal user report even if, in breach of the proviso required by 4170.01, it is given to an external user or used in court.
+- .01 Unless an internal user report conforms to the recommendation for an external user report, an internal user report should contain a proviso that it not be given to an external user or be used in a court proceeding.
+[Effective date to be determinedEffective January 1, 2004]. - ^{.02} For the purpose of determining if the actuary is following standards, an internal user report continues to be an internal user report even if, in breach of the proviso required by 4170.01, it is given to an external user or used in court.
 The actuary would draft any follow-up report as an external user report if a similar breach seems likely.